Homemade Cloverleaf Dinner Rolls

 Notes

-- For a dairy-free or vegan version, use non-dairy milk and replace the butter with extra virgin olive oil, coconut oil, or vegan butter.
+- Dairy-free or vegan option: Choose non-dairy milk and replace the butter with olive oil, coconut oil, or vegan butter.

-- Shaping the rolls: I used a kitchen scale to get equal-sized balls.
-Each ball should weigh around 17 grams (0.6 oz).
+- Shaping: I use a kitchen scale for even dough balls.
+Each should weigh about 17 grams (0.6 oz).

-- To freeze unbaked rolls, shape the dough and place it in the muffin pan.
-Wrap tightly and freeze for up to 4 weeks.
-To bake, thaw the dough overnight in the fridge, then unwrap and bake as directed.
+- Freezing unbaked rolls: After shaping the rolls, place them in the muffin pan, wrap tightly, and freeze for up to 4 weeks.
+Thaw overnight in the fridge, then bake as usual.

 Made the dinner rolls today.
 It was delicious the dough comes together very nicely and easy to work with.
 Thank you very much!!!